casatwy/CTPersistance/README.md

 #CTPersistance

 `CTPersistance` can be used as a `Model Layer` in iOS App development, maybe can used for MacOSX develop, but I'm not tested yet.
+See [CTPersistance Reference](http://persistance.casatwy.com) for more infomation.

 #Install (Cocoapods)